Stages of the French Way

 - Number of stages: 30–35 stages (depending on planning)

-- Eligible for Compostela: Yes
+- Right to Compostela: Yes

 - Profile: ideal for those seeking the complete Jacobean experience